transfer property to limited company

 Limited company administration and red tape

-Annual accounts are more involved than your personal tax return process, so there is an extra expense and fines for late filing.
+In general, annual accounts are more complex than personal tax returns, leading to extra costs and potential fines for late filing.

 Selling properties

-When it comes to selling a buy-to-let, the funds remain in the company.
-Even though companies don’t have to pay capital gains tax (assuming the property increased in value), any profit from the sale is subject to corporation tax.
+If you sell a buy-to-let property held by a company, the proceeds stay within the company.
+While companies aren’t subject to capital gains tax (assuming the property has increased in value), any profit from the sale is liable for corporation tax.

 Regaining ownership and inheritance of properties

-Perhaps you want to make one of your properties your own home.
-Maybe you are slimming down your portfolio, and a limited company structure no longer makes sense.
+In the future, you might want to turn one of your properties into your own home or downsize your portfolio, making the limited company setup no longer suitable.
+What happens then?

-Just like there is a cost when you move property from your ownership to a company, there is a cost when you go the other way.
-The limited company will need to settle its finance, perhaps with a cost.
-You then need to arrange your own residential or buy-to-let mortgage on the property and pay any relevant stamp duty.
+Just as there are costs involved in transferring property from your ownership to a company, there are costs when you reverse the process.
+The limited company will need to settle its finances, possibly incurring expenses.
+Then, you’ll need to arrange your own residential or buy-to-let mortgage for the property and pay any applicable stamp duty.

 Notable Replies